dkbalachandar/cascading-examples3/README.md

-This is a java program to read the text file and change the letter case from lower to upper case using Cascading Api.
+Cascading Job to read a text file and change the letter case from lower to upper case

 To run this program, follow the below steps,